ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ingress/ingress-with-ip-mode.md

               - containerPort: 5000
     ```

-Apply the manifest to create the Deployment:
+Apply the manifest to create the deployment:

 ```
 kubectl apply -f my-deployment.yml